Ex-Google boss buys yacht left behind by Russian oligarch - Breaking Latest News

 Bloomberg reports that Guryev’s daughter tried to stop the auction by claiming ownership

-The billionaire and former Google-CEO Eric Schmidt won an auction for the 267-foot (81-meter) Alfa Nero on Friday.
-He paid $67.6 million for the superyacht, which will be owned by a sanctioned Russian oligarchs had been “abandoned” in the Bay of Antigua.
+Billionaire and former Google CEO Eric Schmidt won an auction for the 267-foot (81-meter) Alfa Nero on Friday.
+He paid $67.6 million for the superyacht, which had been “abandoned” by a sanctioned Russian oligarch in the Bay of Antigua.

 The Antigua and Barbuda Ports Authority announced the sale in a statement detailing, among other things Boat International reported.